 I also think it is so important to get photos of your kids in their bedrooms!
 I love to get an environmental portrait of them surrounded by their favorite things!
 And I know some families put a lot of thought and time into decorating bedrooms so let me capture that for you!

 Also keep in mind that if the weather allows for it, we can take photos on your front porch and in the yard!
 I love to capture these kinds of images for families!
 These are the photos that you’re children will want to see when they are older, especially if you move!

-I hope that if you are hesitant to have a family photo session at home, that this may have you think about it differently!
+I hope that if you are asking yourself, A family photo session in my home!, that this may have you think about it differently!
 However, if you are still not comfortable with it, we can most definitely still meet up at one of your favorite parks or other locations!

 ~All images by Mary Beth Miller Photography ~

 Mary Beth Miller Photography specializes in newborn and family photography in Pittsburgh, Pennsylvania and the surrounding areas.